- About us

 Applicants applying at the AVAC will also benefit from an online application tracking facility, and for a small additional fee, tracking by SMS notification.

-Note that although applications are lodged at the AVAC, all applications will continue to be assessed and decided at the Australian High Commission.
+Note that although applications are lodged at the AVAC, all applications continue to be assessed and decided at the Australian High Commission.
 AVAC staff have no involvement in assessments or decisions.

 Applicants who require interviews (eg. Partner Migration) will also benefit from the AVAC’s ability to pre-schedule interview appointments at the High Commission.
 This facility is not available for applications sent directly to the High Commission.